Honour based violence

 - forced marriage

-- being taken and held against your will
+- being held against your will or taken somewhere you don’t want to go

 We take honour based crime very seriously and deal with each individual case sensitively and confidentially.
 We work to keep victims safe and prevent further crimes from happening.
 Our approach has meant that more people than ever are turning to us for help.